Finding the Right Life Coach for You: Understanding Accreditation and Certification

 - 3 min read

-In today's wellness - driven world, it seems everyone knows someone who's a "life coach" the term has become so common that it's easy to assume all coaches go through the same training or hold the same qualifications.
-But that's not always the case.
+In today's wellness-driven world, it seems everyone knows someone who's a "life coach."
+The term has become so common that it's easy to assume all coaches go through the same training or hold the same qualifications.
+However, that's not always the case.

-If you're thinking about hiring a life coach, it's worth pausing for a moment to understand what accreditation and certification really mean – and, more importantly, what actually matters when it comes to finding the right coach for you.
+If you're considering hiring a life coach, it's worth pausing for a moment to understand what accreditation and certification really mean.
+More importantly, you should know what matters when it comes to finding the right coach for you.

 Accreditation vs. Certification – What's the Difference?

-These two words often get used interchangeably, but they mean very different things.
+These two terms are often used interchangeably, but they mean very different things.

 Certification, on the other hand, refers to the individual coach who has completed a specific course or program.
-Some certifications are backed by an accredited organization, while others are not.
-In other words, a person can be a "Certified Coach, without having completed an accredited program.
+Some certifications are backed by accredited organizations, while others are not.
+In other words, a person can be a "Certified Coach" without having completed an accredited program.
+Certification programs can range from intensive weekend sessions to more extended durations, depending on the specific certification type.
+However, certifications generally do not offer the same level of training or practical coaching experience as accreditation does.

 Why Credentials Don't Tell The Whole Story

 Here's where my personal view comes in.
-After more than three decades, working with clients in the health and wellness world, I've learned that credentials alone don't define a great coach or personal trainer.
+After more than three decades of working with clients in the health and wellness world, I've learned that credentials alone don't define a great coach or personal trainer.

 In the US, there is no law requiring life coaches to be licensed.
-Unlike therapist who must be licensed, trained and regulated to diagnose or treatment, mental health conditions – life coaching remains largely unregulated.
+Unlike therapists, who must be licensed, trained, and regulated to diagnose or treat mental health conditions, life coaching remains largely unregulated.

-With so many people now entering the coaching field, understanding these distinctions can help you make a more informed choice about who you let in your inner world.
+With so many people now entering the coaching field, understanding these distinctions can help you make a more informed choice about who you let into your inner world.

 Questions to Ask Before Hiring a Life Coach